derailed-archive/derailed-legacy/policies/guidelines.md

 Based on the severity of a violation, you may get anywhere from a one week suspension to a termination.

-It matters not to what the punishment here.
+It matters not, in most cases, to what the punishment is here.
 However, what is punishable does.

 ## Banned Content